A1 Hrvatska

-A1 Hrvatska d.o.o. (commonly known as A1) is a Croatian telecommunications company headquartered in Zagreb.
+A1 Hrvatska d.o.o. is a Croatian telecommunications company headquartered in Zagreb.
 It is a subsidiary of the A1 Telekom Austria Group, a regional provider of digital and communication solutions in Central and Eastern Europe.
 Employing approximately 2,000 people, the company offers mobile and fixed services, television services, comprehensive business solutions, ICT and cloud services, and develops new digital platforms for about two million users in Croatia.
 The calling codes of the A1 network are 091 and 092 (Tomato).
 On October 1, 2018, the former Vipnet changed its name to A1.

 A1 Hrvatska owns a gigabit network that covers two-thirds of households in Croatia, and its 5G network covers 98% of the country.
 It operates the most modern data center in Zagreb, certified with the prestigious Tier III Facility certificate, covering an area of 2,122 square meters.

 Services and partnerships

 A1 Hrvatska offers a wide range of telecommunications services, as well as services outside its telecommunications portfolio, including streaming services and insurance services for both private and business customers.
 Business customers also have access to ICT and cloud solutions, including a data center, smart and security solutions, and solutions for the hospitality and tourism sectors.
 A1 also manages a Security Operations Center (SOC) to protect business customers from cyber threats.

 Key partnerships include collaborations with global streaming services Netflix, HBO Max, and SkyShowtime, as well as the integration of Starlink satellite internet, expanding internet availability for users in less-connected and isolated areas.